erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 isolation (as the only content of respective implementation files) so that only recompilation of the specific files containing the functions is required.
-By restricting recompilation to fewer files and certainly much less code, the regression test burden imposed by the change *eat()* function pointer signature may be greatly reduced.
+By restricting recompilation to fewer files and certainly much less code, the regression test burden imposed by the changed *eat()* function pointer signature may be greatly reduced.
 Nevertheless, there remains an form of coupling between the *eat()* function pointer signature and the various implementations of *eat()* functions.
 The